 She was called up for her final performance and when she walked out on stage she had nothing in her hands.
 No djembe, no conga, no trap set.
 Nothing.
 She stepped up to the microphone, reached into her pocket, took out two packets of sugar and with them began creating subtle, complex rhythms that blew the judges away.

-You might have already guessed the outcome: she won the competition.
+As you might have guessed, she won the competition.

 I often think of that story because it has so many lessons to teach me, one of which has to do with risk-taking.
 I admire my friend’s courage, even when so much was at stake, to do something so original that it could have been seen as completely outlandish.